 The second and easiest way is to share the folder with the help of VirtualBox guest addition.
 In that, you create a folder and share the folder via VirtualBox settings.
 You should be able to see them in the guest operating system.
 We are going to do just that in the lab as a step-by-step guide.

-VirtualBox guest additions.
+- Install VirtualBox guest additions.

 You can think of VirtualBox guest additions as a VirtualBox driver for the guest machine.
 After the installation, you will observe the overall guest operating system performance is improved.
 The guest addition is an ISO file located in the VirtualBox installation location.
 And most of the operating systems out there are supported with guest additions.